What is an Embedded System?

-Embedded systems are small computerized parts (or systems) that have been embedded into larger, computer devices, for example:
+Embedded PC Systems are small computerised devices (or systems) that are designed to perform a dedicated function and have been "built" or embedded into larger computer systems.
+For example:

-Embedded systems are designed with a purpose that is unique to their user/s.
-Therefore, they are able to perform specific functions, within a range of harsh environments, such as marine, vehicle and rail.
-In essence, embedded systems process information and control, monitor or assist the operation of both equipment and machinery.
+Embedded Computer Systems are designed with a purpose that is unique to their user/s.
+Therefore, they are able to perform specific functions, within a range of Harsh Environments, such as Marine, Vehicle and Rail.
+In essence, Embedded Systems process information and control, monitor or assist the operation of both equipment and machinery.

 |Pico-ITX Motherboard||UTX Embedded Board|